MicrosoftDocs/Devices-docs/surface/inclusive-tech-lab/vision-blindness-sightlessness.md

 ## Barriers
 * Experiences that require sight to navigate​
-* Experiences that don’t provide sound or tactile indications (or other non-visual output information)​
+* Experiences that don’t provide sound or tactile indications (or other nonvisual output information)​

 ## Facilitators
 * Buttons, ports, and access points that are easily discernible by touch​